Alabama Fire Crackers

 Any of you with teenage boys, really boys of any age, will understand it when I say that my kids are always hungry.
+Always.

 If you didn’t know better, their appetites would give you the impression that they hadn’t seen a good meal in who knows how long.

-To their great dismay, in between regular meals they have to settle for a snack.
+To their great dismay, in between regular meals they have to settle for a snack, but snacks are seriously expensive and prices seem to climb higher every week.

 In an effort to keep my food costs down, and also to keep my four hungry monsters at bay, I try to find affordable alternatives I can make myself.